newtfire/newTutorials/iXMLstart.md

 </date>
 ```

 **Attributes do not need to appear first in the input.** It doesn't matter if the input that matches the `@` nonterminal appears before or after other elements.
 The processor will still attach it as an attribute in the XML output.
+Generally, the order your rules appear doesn't matter too much.
 ## Testing Your Grammar
-In order to test your grammar with a processor like CoffeePot or MarkupBlitz, there needs to be a nonterminal that defines the whole document: in other words, a root element.
+In order to test your grammar with a processor like CoffeePot or MarkupBlitz, there needs to be a nonterminal that defines the whole document.
+In other words, a root element.
 For example:
 ```
 date: year, -'-', month, -'-', day .
 year: digit+.